zowdow/ios-api-examples/README.md

 The application developer will require an app-id key in order to integrated and test.
 You can request an app-id key by sending an email to dev@zowdow.com.

 # Impressions tracking
 If you are using this example in your production application, you should take measures to correctly track cards impressions.
-We are using IAB standard for impressions tracking, introducing following rule: impression should be tracked, if at least 50% card is shown for at least 1 second.
+We are using MRC standard for impressions tracking, introducing following rule: impression should be tracked, if at least 50% card is shown for at least 1 second.
 Also, timer should not invalidate if card persist between 2 consistent requests.
 We've created a class to simplify tracking work in you application.

 Here is class diagram of impressions tracking classes.